kachapmansmcm/bus_routes/README.md

 [![product-screenshot]](https://kachapmansmcm.github.io/bus_routes/)

 For this project we were tasked with interacting with an API from the Massachusetts Bay Transportation Authority.
 From this API we created a live Map of a bus route in Boston.
+Project Requirements:
+* Render a map of Boston from MapBoxGL
+* Make an API call to MBTA to pull the vehicle data for Bus Route id=1
+* Parse the returned json data to get the longitude and latitude of each bus
+* Use that data to create bus markers on the map
+* have the map update the bus locations every 15 seconds.

 ### Built With